Reviews You Can Rely On

 Credit: Laura Casner

 Using our test team's background and experimental knowledge, we began by defining the perfect table fan.
-We then broke up the aspects of this imagined product into multiple avenues of investigation.
-Namely, these were power, noise, size, and stability.
+We then broke up the aspects of this imagined product into multiple avenues of investigation for our testing.
+These criteria were power, noise, size, and stability.
+We utilized an anemometer at multiple distances to determine wind speed and measured their noise output in decibels.
 The ideal tabletop fan would be a small, quiet, sturdy machine that can produce a wide range of revolutions per minute.
 Simply put, we want the air to move, but we don't want to notice what's moving it.

 Senior research analyst Austin Palmer has been testing electronics, and home appliances specifically, for several years.
 His previous employment operating oil derricks produced a callused-hands perspective on product testing.
 Supplementing this approach is Senior Review Editor Nick Miley, who has earned his daily bread as a custom finish carpenter, shipwright, and wind turbine technician.
 His understanding of rotating machines — be they hand tools, boat props, or turbines — was paramount for evaluating table fans.